Bismarck Sea: Official boundaries

 On the Southwest.
 By the Northeast coast of New Guinea.

+Geology

+The geology is related to the tectonic processes that have produced the underlying South Bismarck Plate and the relic North Bismarck Plate.
+These processes have created the Melanesian arc volcanoes and explain the many earthquakes under the sea.

 Mineral wealth

 Recent explorations in the Bismarck Sea seabed have yielded discoveries of mineral-rich beds of sulfides, copper, zinc, silver and gold.
 These findings are especially important because they lie in shallow, calm waters.
 Papua New Guinea owns the mining rights to these minerals under international law.

 Important Bird Area

 Some 5,200 km2 of the Bismarck Sea, between the north-eastern end of New Britain and New Ireland, has been recognised as an Important Bird Area (IBA) by BirdLife International because it apparently supports a population of Beck's petrels, following sightings at sea of this rare and enigmatic species, of which the breeding grounds remain undiscovered.

 History

 It was the site of a major Japanese naval defeat in the Battle of the Bismarck Sea during World War II on 3 and 4 March 1943.